SergioCuencaNunez/fact-guard/README.md

   <img src="frontend/src/assets/banner.png" alt="Logo" width="400">
 </p>

-## Empowering Truth: Delivering Clarity in a World of Disinformation
+## Empowering Clarity.
+Enabling Trust

 FactGuard is a web application designed to detect fake news and verify claims using advanced AI techniques.
 It combines **Machine Learning (ML)** and **Deep Learning (DL)** models to analyze content, identify fake news, and perform real-time claim verification.
 The platform integrates models like **BERT** and **LSTM** for detection, alongside **Decision Trees**, **Random Forest**, and **XGBoost** for ML-based classification.
 Additionally, the system features a backend database for storing user information, detections, and claims, ensuring a robust and scalable solution for users, journalists, and analysts.